 Welcome to Nizhoni Ranch Gallery!

-This early Crystal piece was influenced by JB Moore's catalogs of weaving.
-Using elements from two of the plates - III and XIX (seen in the images) the weaver created this handsome piece of art!
+This early Crystal piece was influenced by JB Moore's catalogs of weaving using elements from two of plates - III and XI.

-For this weaving, we present a historic Crystal Runner made of native wool and Mohair wool and is a variant of JB Moore's 1911 Plate XIX. (see photo) The hook handles at the top and bottom of each design, the notches on the sides, and the inner saw tooth border.
-Weaver's would, at times, use the JB Moore patterns as guidelines and create stunnin...
+For this weaving, we present a historic Crystal Runner made of native wool and Mohair wool and is a variant of JB Moore's 1911 Plate XIX.
+The colors are so bright and vivid.
+The brown border can be attributed to hand-spun variegated natural mohair wool.